 Typical work days are from 9:30AM to 3PM.
 (Fridays may be 1/2 days, T.B.D. on a week by week basis, in order to allow our PT Construction Manager some planning time.)
 In order to be sure that we have enough materials and tasks, we ask that you R.S.V.P. and receive a confirmation before coming out.

-Please enjoy the photo collage shown above which features site progress pictures as well as some from MDI HS.
+Please enjoy the photo collage shown above which features a few site progress pictures from earlier in the summer (more on Facebook) as well as some from MDI HS.
 Sailor and boat builder, Steve Keblinsky (pictured sitting at the picnic table), who joined the MDI staff to teach a marine service technology course, also co-taught this year’s Habitat course with Wilton Jones at the school.

 Thank you to all of our annual Swing for Habitat Golf Tournament participants and supporters!
-Please visit our “Recent Events and Media” page for the list of sponsoring businesses with hyperlinks to their web Facebook sites.
 Please consider supporting these businesses with your patronage.